-Learn how to prevent pit stains so you never have to soak, scrub or throw out another shirt again.
-Here's how pit stains form and tips to keep them from ruining your wardrobe.
+This guide will teach you how to prevent pit stains so you never have to soak, scrub or throw out another shirt again.

 Why You Get Pit Stains

-Understanding how pit stains form helps you prevent against them.
-Here are some leading causes of those pesky yellow stains:
+Understanding how stains form helps you prevent sweat stains entirely.
+Here are some leading causes of those pesky sweat stains:

-Cotton also contains proteins, making it susceptible to pit stains.
+Cotton also contains proteins, so cotton shirts are susceptible to sweat stains.
 (Read on to learn how to prevent pit stains by choosing the right fabrics.)
 Cotton also absorbs moisture, so it’s not an ideal fabric for heavy sweaters.

 We all do it: You toss your sweaty shirt directly into the hamper until laundry day.
 But this creates a breeding ground for yellow stains, which are especially noticeable on white shirts.

-The more time sweat and aluminum have to soak into your shirt, the more difficult they become to remove.
+The more time sweat and aluminum have to soak into your shirt, the more difficult they are to remove.

 A rare condition called chromhidrosis could also cause pit stains.
 People with this medical condition have yellow, green and even blue sweat.
 If you notice these symptoms, consult a dermatologist.